grapl-security/grapl/README.md

 Change directories to the `grapl/grapl-cdk/` folder.
 There should already be build binaries.

 Execute `npm i` to install the aws-cdk dependencies.

+Execute `cdk bootstrap` to get cdk ready for your deployment.

 Add a `.env` file, and fill it in: